wolfgangunger/cfn-pipeline/README.md

-# Codepipeline Pipeline for automated CFN Deployments
+# Codepipeline for automated CFN Deployments
 Automation for cloudformation deployments with code pipeline